 Bob Dylan: American Poet

 Bob Dylan made a seismic impact on international pop culture as he fused folk tradition, rock and roll rebellion, political insight and poetic ability into a personalized, myth-making style that still resonates today.
 Much of his most celebrated work dates from the 1960s, when he became a reluctant “voice of a generation” with songs such as “Blowin’ In The Wind” and "The Times They Are A-Changin'" which became anthems for the Civil Rights Movement and anti-war protests.

 Dylan has been scrutinized, acclaimed, assailed and debated by critics, detractors, defenders, and fans with more fervor and attention that any other post-war musician.
 Although his later work has not affected pop culture as much as his material from the 1960s, most of it amounts to a resourceful body of music that is often beautiful and daring.

-This entertaining and music-filled course will employ dozens of performance clips and music videos, along with hundreds of photos to illuminate the entirety of Bob Dylan’s life and career from his boyhood in Minnesota through his most recent “uncovering” of the classic American Songbook.
+This entertaining and music-filled course employed dozens of performance clips and music videos, along with hundreds of photos to illuminate the entirety of Bob Dylan’s life and career from his boyhood in Minnesota through his most recent “uncovering” of the classic American Songbook.

-The Bob Dylan course will be presented by Gary (Dr. J) Johnson on Wednesday afternoons from 1:00 to 3:00 p.m. in Curtiss Hall - Room C129.
-Class dates are January 30, February 6, February 13, and February 20.
+The Bob Dylan course was presented by Gary (Dr. J) Johnson on Wednesday afternoons from 1:00 to 3:00 p.m. in Curtiss Hall - Room C129.
+Class dates were January 30, February 6, February 13, and February 20.